saberland/saber/website/pages/docs/config.md

 - Type: `object`

-This option is used for configuring basic information of your website, e.g. `siteConfig.title` and `siteConfig.description`, you can use them later in your pages and theme like this:
+This option is used for configuring the basic information of your website, e.g. `siteConfig.title` and `siteConfig.description`, these can be used in your pages and theme like this:

 ```js
 import { siteConfig } from 'saber-config'
 ```

-`saber-config` is not a real npm package, it's just an alias to a temporary file that exposes `siteConfig` from your config file.
+Note: `saber-config` is not a real npm package, it's just an alias to a temporary file that exposes `siteConfig` from your config file.

 ## themeConfig